Nagcarlan Underground Cemetery: Management

-The cemetery complex remained as a property of the Roman Catholic Diocese of San Pablo.
+The cemetery complex remains as a property of the Roman Catholic Diocese of San Pablo.
 It is supervised and managed by the National Historical Commission of the Philippines.
-Currently, no more burials are allowed inside the cemetery.
+Currently, new burials are not allowed inside the cemetery.
 The complex is used for special celebrations such as the Feast of Christ the King and Lent of the local parish and the diocese.